BloodAxe/Kaggle-2024-CryoET/WRITEUP.md

 The proces of going from individual checkpoints to TensorRT engine is multi-stage:

 1. [Offline] Convert individual checkpoints into a single ONNX model containing all models and averaging their predictions
 2. [Kaggle] Convert ONNX model into TensorRT engine (And save it to disk).
-This step happened on Kaggle using target GPU (T4) and allowed us to save 10 minutes of submission for creating TensorRT engine.
+This step happens on Kaggle, using T4 GPU (a target GPU we use for inference) and it saved us 10 minutes of submission time for creating TensorRT engine.
 3. [Kaggle] Actual inference notebook.
 I split all test data in two chunks and use 2xT4 GPUs to process them in parallel.
+They two submission shards simply concatenated to form the final submission.

 To combine results of my ensemble with ensemble of @christofhenkel we simply used weighted average of the predictions on the classmap level followed by postprocessing described above.
 I suggest you read @christofhenkel writeup for more details on his approach.